karthik-dineshkkkk/AskDoubt/README.md

 ## Installation

 Install from VSCode Extensions panel
-  Go to Settings > Extensions > AskDoubt
+  Go to 'Settings > Extensions > AskDoubt'

 ### Using The Extension